ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 #### Length and duration

-*pixelLength* (Float) is the length of the slider along the path of the described curve.
+*pixelLength* (Decimal) is the length of the slider along the path of the described curve.
 It is specified in osu!pixels, i.e. relative to the 512×384 virtual screen.

 The *pixelLength* is not the length of the curve path described above, but the actual length the slider should have.
 If the *pixelLength* is smaller than the path length, the path must be shrinked.
 Conversely, if the *pixelLength* is bigger than the path length, the path must be naturally extended: a longer line for linear sliders, a longer arc for perfect circle curves, and a final linear segment for Bézier paths.